marshmallow-code/marshmallow/docs/quickstart.rst

 .. warning::

-    When loading, dump_only fields are considered unknown.
+    When loading, dump-only fields are considered unknown.
 If the ``unknown`` option is set to ``INCLUDE``, values with keys corresponding to those fields are therefore loaded with no validation.

 Specify Default Serialization/Deserialization Values